Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Here are some of their main functions:

 2. Enzyme Functions : Many proteins act as enzymes, which are biological catalysts that speed up chemical reactions in the body.
-Enzymes enable vital processes such as food digestion, protein synthesis, energy production, and detoxification of harmful substances.
+Enzymes enable vital processes such as food digestion, protein synthesis, energy production, and the detoxification of harmful substances.

-3. Transport of substances : Certain proteins, such as hemoglobin, are responsible for transporting essential substances, such as oxygen, nutrients and hormones, throughout the body.
+3. Transport of substances : Certain proteins, such as hemoglobin, are responsible for transporting essential substances, such as oxygen, nutrients, and hormones, throughout the body.
 They ensure the efficient delivery of these substances to cells and tissues.

 In summary, proteins are essential components of life, playing diverse and crucial roles in the functioning of the organism, from cellular structure to the regulation of biological processes.

-3. Immune System Support : Some components of the immune system, such as antibodies, are proteins.
+3. Immune system support : Some components of the immune system, such as antibodies, are proteins.
 Therefore, adequate protein intake is important to maintain a strong and functioning immune system.

 5. Saturation and appetite control : Protein is often more satiating than carbohydrates or fat, which can help control appetite and prevent overeating.